Skip to content

 The result

 Median reply time dropped from around fourteen hours to under ten minutes.
-Sales agents now spend their time editing and sending drafts rather than composing them from scratch, and they work through qualified leads in priority order rather than in whatever order the inbox served them.
-Conversion lifted noticeably in the first full quarter after go-live, and the sales manager reported that the team felt less buried in the work.
+Agents now spend their time editing and sending drafts rather than composing them from scratch, and they work through qualified leads in priority order rather than in whatever order the inbox served them.
+Conversion lifted noticeably in the first full quarter after go-live, and the manager reported that the team felt less buried in the work.

 A quiet side benefit

 After a few months, the manager realized the system was producing a clean dataset of every enquiry the business had received, classified, routed, and closed (or lost).
 That dataset now informs where the business markets next, which destinations are trending in which source markets, and where the sales team should be spending time.
 None of that was designed in.
-It fell out of having the information in one place.
+It dropped out of having the information in one place.

 "We were drowning in enquiries before.
 Now the team opens their inbox to a sorted queue with the right matches already pulled.
 Median reply time is under ten minutes, conversion is up across the board, and nobody on the team mentions feeling buried anymore."